-Tales from the heart are surprisingly effective in building a better bottom line.
+Stories - and tales from the heart - are surprisingly effective in building a better bottom line for businesses.

 My father, the late, great author Bryce Courtenay, used to say that inside every person was a book desperately trying to get out.